 Yes.
-Private residences, including dorm rooms and residence halls, are considered nonpublic spaces.
+Private residences, including dorm rooms, residence halls, and off campus housing, are considered nonpublic spaces.
 As such, ICE officers cannot legally access such areas without a judicial warrant or voluntary consent of the occupant.
 Students can refuse entry to any immigration enforcement officer who lacks a judicial warrant, regardless of what that officer might say and regardless of whether the residence is on campus or off campus.
+There are two types of judicial warrants: